One of the things I initially found most challenging about eating more plant-based meals was actually feeling full.

 I know you guys are going to LOVE this dish!
 It’s:

 & Easy to make

-This would be the perfect dish for meat-eaters and vegans alike!
-It proves how simple and possible it is to get full and nourished on meatless meals.
+These stuffed poblano peppers are perfect for meat-eaters and vegans alike!
+This dish proves how simple and possible it is to get full and nourished on meatless meals.

 If you do try this recipe, let us know!
 Leave a comment, rate it (once you’ve tried it), and snap picture and tag it #minimalistbaker on Instagram.
 We’d love to see!